 Asbestos Removal as Role Model

 The process of asbestos removal is very tight with a clear separation of functions.
 Each party has its own role and adheres to it.
 In particular, in order to prevent mistakes and fraudulent practices.
 I strongly believe that the financial world can learn a bit from this practice.

 Would you like explore the topic further and how purchase to pay automation could enforce this split?
 Contact us, we will be happy to discuss matters with you.

 Vincent Wouters, Managing Director ICreative

-As Basware and Kofax partner, ICreative delivers purchase to pay and e-invoicing solutions to large companies, multinationals, educational and governmental institutions.
-Our solutions enhance control on business spend and reduce complexity of the purchase to pay process.
-Regardless of the ERP systems in use and regardless of the number of offices, countries, currencies and languages they have in scope.
+As Basware and Kofax partner, ICreative delivers purchase to pay and e-invoicing solutions to large corporations and institutions.
+Our solutions offer more control on business spend and less complexity of the purchase to pay process.